Its-Haze/league-rpc/README.md

 Hide in-game stats (KDA and creep score) from Discord Rich Presence.

 - **Default**: Stats are shown.
+- **With this flag**: Stats such as your kills, assists, deaths and creep score (cs) is hidden from discord.

 ```sh
 # This will hide your KDA stats